 25.06.2021 | 16.00–17.00 Próba Cafe – patio, Grodzka 5a

 translated from Latvian into Polish by Olga Wiewióra, cover designed by Ewelina Kruszewska

 “The One-Eyed Wolf will not lose his race with death.
 Not yet.
 But his situation is looking rather grim, if not entirely dark.
 The theme of light losing to darkness is also repeated.
-One eyed is written from a singular vision individual’s perspective that can be important or not, accurate or disfigured, divine or primitive – but it’s mine.
+One eye reflects an individual perspective that can be important or not, accurate or disfigured, divine or primitive – but it’s mine.”

 prof. Krzysztof Zajas (from the introduction)